Up to 10,000 fans allowed at Tokyo Olympics events: organisers

 Athletes will be barred from contact with the public and risk being kicked out of the Games if they violate rules including mask-wearing and daily virus tests.

-In a taste of the complexities ahead, a member of Uganda’s Olympic team tested positive on arrival in Japan on Saturday.
+In a taste of the complexities ahead, a coach from Uganda’s Olympic team tested positive on arrival in Japan on Saturday.

 The team was reportedly all vaccinated and would have had to test negative before travel to Japan.